 Assignments or transfers to pilot or experimental programs (including charter schools) are granted at the discretion of the Superintendent or designee after consultation with the Association designee.
-Upon completion of the pilot or experimental program (the duration of which will be designated by the Superintendent or designee), the terms and conditions of the Collective Bargaining Agreement will then apply.
-However, either party may demand to bargain over any transition issues.
+Upon completion of the pilot or experimental program (the duration of which will be initially designated by the Superintendent or designee), the terms and conditions of the Collective Bargaining Agreement will then apply.
+It is understood that the Association may grieve any pilots designated to exceed one year.
+Either party may demand to bargain over any transition issues.

-N. UNFILLED POSITIONS
+N. UNFILLED ANCILLARY STAFF POSITIONS

-In the event there are no applicants for a posted position who meet the requirements of Article 9 B & C, the District shall:
+In the event there are no applicants for an ancillary staff posted position who meet the requirements of Article 9 B & C, the District shall:

-- 1. first recall an employee from the appropriate list who meets the requirements of Article 9 B & C. - 2.
-If there is no one on the recall list with these requirements, then the District shall fill the position(s) in one of the following ways (Article 9, Sections B & C shall apply where necessary): - a. employ a new hire, or - b. seek a full year or emergency permit or temporary or annual authorization from the state to fill the position, the district will first offer the opportunity to accept the position to an employee who has received a type A involuntary transfer notice, or

-- c. seek a full year or emergency permit or temporary or annual authorization from the state to fill the position with a new hire, or - d. assign the employee in the system who has the certification, license or approval as required by the State and meets the requirements as outlined in Sections B & C appropriate to the assignment.
+- 1. first recall an ancillary staff from the appropriate list who meets the requirements of Article 9 B & C. - 2.
+If there is no one on the ancillary staff recall list with these requirements, then the District shall fill the ancillary staff position(s) in one of the following ways (Article 9, Sections B & C shall apply where necessary): - a. employ a new hire, or - seek a full year or emergency permit or temporary or annual authorization from the state to fill the position, the district will first offer the opportunity to accept the position to an employee who has received a type A involuntary transfer notice, or - c. seek a full year or emergency permit or temporary or annual authorization from the state to fill the position with a new hire, or - d. assign the employee in the system who has the license or approval as required by the State and meets the requirements as outlined in Sections B & C appropriate to the assignment.

-O. ITINERANT ASSIGNMENTS
+O. ITINERANT TEACHER AND ANCILLARY STAFF ASSIGNMENTS

-The parties agree that, in the event a teacher's assignment in art, music, p.e., counseling, or social work at any middle school or high school is reduced, the teacher will have the right to fill out their schedule to the previous level in an elementary itinerant position without bidding, if one is available, and it would not cause the displacement of other staff.
+The parties agree that, in the event an ancillary staff or teacher's assignment in art, music, p.e., counseling, or social work at any middle school or high school is reduced, the teacher or ancillary staff will have the right to fill out their schedule to the previous level in an elementary itinerant position without bidding (or applying if teacher), if one is available, and it would not cause the displacement of another teacher or ancillary staff.
+For teachers, the District retains the right to placement.
+By March 1 of each year, itinerant ancillary staff may submit a statement of written preference for a specific location(s) to Human Resources and the preference will be considered, along with other factors.